 On the occasion of the 105th session of the International Olympic Committee in Atlanta from 15th to 18th July 1996 the International Life Saving Federation (ILS) received recognition, pursuant to rule 29 of the Olympic Charter, from the International Olympic Committee.
-Before that, ILS was a Recognised International Organisation.
+Before that, the ILS was a Recognised International Organisation.

 The International Olympic Movement (IOC)